- What Is a Mini Split HVAC System?

 Mini Split air conditioning systems are one of the best ways to heat and cool a home.

-They cost much less than traditional home HVAC systems and cost much less to operate in electrical cost.
+They cost much less compared to traditional home HVAC systems and cost much less to operate in electrical cost.

-This post is here to help you find the best mini split that fits you.
+This post is here to help you find the best mini split that fits your heating and cooling needs.

 What Is a Mini Split HVAC System?

-A mini split is a small HVAC system that separates the inside and outside evaporator condensing units.
+A mini split is a small HVAC system that has separate inside and outside evaporator condensing units.

 Two small copper refrigeration lines are run between the two units transferring heat away or into a home.